get-abebe/introsde-2016-assignment-03-client/README.md

 Name: Getachew Demissie Abebe

-I have done both server and client by by myself
+I have done both server and client by myself

 The server is deployed on heroku and its url is => https://young-lowlands-83639.herokuapp.com/soap/people?wsdl